The Schengen Question, Answered · cbi.vu · The Journal

 Why the number on our map already reflects it.

-Look at the figure we publish: eighty-seven destinations, visa-free or visa-on-arrival, cited to the Henley Passport Index for 2026.
+Look at the figure we publish: eighty-seven destinations, visa-free or visa-on-arrival, at approximately #57 on the Henley Passport Index for 2026.
 That is not a pre-2025 number with Europe quietly still counted in.
 It is the current number, measured after the Schengen withdrawal, after the UK change, after everything above.
-When the independent index recalculated Vanuatu's reach with Europe removed, eighty-seven is what remained.
+When the independent index recalculated Vanuatu’s reach with Europe removed, eighty-seven is what remained.
 We quote the post-Schengen figure on purpose, because quoting anything else would be quoting a passport that no longer exists.

 This matters for one practical reason.
 A prospect who has done their homework arrives expecting to catch us inflating the number.
 They cannot, because the number already absorbs the loss.
 The exercise of checking it against the live index is one we encourage, not one we fear.
 That is the whole posture of this firm in a single data point.